 How will early years setting staff support my child?

-Once a Special Educational need is identified the settings SENco will ensure there is open communication with the parents to formulate a plan of action, this could be in the form of a play plan to help the child or an Individual Child Plan and regular liaison with parents working together for the child.
+Once a Special Educational need is identified the settings SENco will ensure there is open communication with the parents to formulate a plan of action, an EHP(Educational Health care plan) detailing a child’s medical needs will be developed.
+A plan unique to your child will be formulated, this could be in the form of a play plan to help the child or an Individual Child Plan and regular liaison with parents working together for the child.
 The key worker will continue to keep records of progress.

 How will the curriculum be matched by my child’s needs?

 We believe that every child is unique and in planning for your child’s development we would incorporate achievable, enjoyable and practical next steps for your child using Learning Journals up dated by the key worker and if necessary more up specific and detailed Individual plan and one page profile.

 Through the child’s All about Me book we are able to quickly identify a child’s likes and dislikes and interests and put these into our planning.